Hives and the Heat

 Letting my skin breathe

-One thing I keep forgetting… to NOT wear jeggings during spring and summer.
+One thing I keep forgetting: to NOT wear jeggings during spring and summer.
 I’m so bad at remembering this.
-It’s already in the mid 80s here, and I've been wearing jeggings, then questioning myself.
-Like how could I not remember how the heat plus jeans is just going to aggravate my skin?
+It’s already in the mid 80s here, and I've been wearing jeggings and then questioning myself.
+Like, how could I not remember how the heat plus jeans is just going to aggravate my skin?
 Last week I was so uncomfortable and itchy.
 This week I'm wearing shorts and capris!

-I’m going to make sure I let my skin breathe and not cause overheating, which would cause a flare up.
+I’m going to make sure I let my skin breathe and not cause overheating, which would cause a flare-up.
 Living with hives is frustrating.
-Adding in a rare form, or trigger and its even more difficult.
+Add in a rare form or trigger, and it's even more difficult.

-Are your hives impacted by sunlight and heat like Ambre?
-Share with us below!
+Are your hives impacted by sunlight and heat?
+Share in the comments below!

 Join the conversation